vakkas1234/vakkas1234/README.md

 ## Hi there 👋
-![Profile view counter on GitHub](https://komarev.com/ghpvc/?username=vakkas1234) Owner of Jswcoin.
-And Developer of Jswcoin.
-Soon
+![Profile view counter on GitHub](https://komarev.com/ghpvc/?username=vakkas1234) My gmail: vakkasemrecontact@gmail.com
-I'm Emre.I'm a frontend developer.I'm making a website and game.
-Enjoy my codes.
-I know javascript html css  Alpine.js and bootstrap
-- 🔭 I’m currently working on Jswcoin.
-My gmail: vakkasemrecontact@gmail.com
 <!--11
 **vakkas1234/vakkas1234** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.